Rapperswil Castle: Interior

 Inside the castle's palais, there is located next to the Polish Museum the Schloss Restaurant.
-After hours visits are available by appointment, as well as guided tours for groups, although the castle is just partially accessible for the public.
-The impressing Rittersaal (knight's hall) and the historical wooden architecture, as well some pictures and tapestry include further points of interest.
+After-hours visits are available by appointment, as well as guided tours for groups, though the castle is only partly accessible for the public.
+The impressive Rittersaal (knights' hall) and the historical wooden architecture, as well as some pictures and tapestries, include further points of interest.